View, compare, book

 Day 5 (B,L,D)

 Departing William Creek, we make our way out to Halligan Bay at Lake Eyre North for a look at the magnificent lake with it’s incredible colours and patterns.
 Lake Eyre is Australia’s lowest point, the largest inland lake in Australia and the largest salt lake in the world !
+The Lake contains 400 million tonnes of salt and is 15 metres below sea level.
 Donald Campbell set a land speed world record of 649 kmh in his turbine car "Bluebird" on its dry bed back in 1964.

 We continue exploring the Oodnadatta Track this morning, heading south towards Marree.
 We stop several times en-route, including the natural artesian springs within Wabma Kadarbu Mound Springs Conservation Park.
 The Blanche Cup and The Bubbler mound springs are created from water deep within the Great Artesian Basin which filters to the surface forming mounds and bubbling ponds.